ziapeltagames/wrath-of-the-autarch/README.md

 # wrath-of-the-autarch

-Text for the Wrath of the Autarch Tabletop RPG and source code for the Autarch computer model.
+***Warning!***

+This project is now considered obsolete.
+The text is here for historical purposes, but this is unedited and unrevised.
+Please consider purchasing either the PDF or a hardcopy if this game sounds fun!

+Wrath of the Autarch is now available in PDF form here: http://www.drivethrurpg.com/product/191025/Wrath-of-the-Autarch

+Hardcopies are available here:http://www.indiepressrevolution.com/xcart/product.php?productid=20222

 ## text